 - Measuring tape

 - Begin with a magic circle.
 You can also ch 3 and slip stitch to the first chain to form a circle.
 But the magic circle is amazing.

 - Continue double crocheting into circle until you have 6 dc.

 - Pull tail to close, creating a semi circle.

-- Turn your work, ch 1 & sc into the same st. Continue to sc into each dc.
+- Turn your work, ch 1 & sc into the first stitch.
+Sc in the next stitch and in each stitch.

-- Cut your yarn and leave a tail long enough to sew ear on-9” is plenty.
+- Cut your yarn, pull it through the last stitch, and leave a long tail to sew the ear on - 9” is plenty.